vassilikitsios/quickclim_fembvvarx/README.md

         All figures produced in the notebook are output to PDF here

 ./inputs/
-        Contains the CO2e concentration files (*.dat) and pre-processed CMIP5 inputs (ds_model.nc) required to reproduce the results in section 3 of the notebook.
+        Contains the CO2e concentration files (*.dat) used for the exogenous factors.
-        One can instead obtain the original CMIP5 data directly from https://pcmdi.llnl.gov/mips/cmip5/data-portal.html.

 ./results/
         Pre-calculated outputs using QuickClim required to reproduce the figures in section 4 and section 5 of the notebook.